wehlutyk/thesis/content/1-2-introduction-evolution.md

 On one side, too abstract approaches tend to consider that culture can be completely studied without going into the details of individual cognitive processes;
 this stance has obvious problems with known constraints about the way our cognitive system works, and with our own intuition of how easy or difficult it is to learn certain practices or certain ideas [@sperber_explaining_1996, pp. 63-66].
 Taking into account the role of psychological constraints is also not incompatible with an account of the diversity of cultures as observed in ethnography [@sperber_explaining_1996, chapter 6].
-On the other side, naive applications of neo-darwinist formalism to the specific case of culture (such as memetics) lead to a grotesque simplification of culture itself, and of the role of cognitive processes in the cultural evolution [@sperber_explaining_1996, p.
+On the other side, naive applications of neo-darwinist formalism to the specific case of culture (such as memetics) lead to a grotesque simplification of culture itself, and of the role of cognitive processes in cultural evolution [@sperber_explaining_1996, p.
 101].
 The importance that CAT gives to individual psychology is often highlighted as one of the main differences with SCE [@sterelny_cultural_2017, p.
 47].
 Indeed, the main question for SCE is how organisms select the sources from which they copy cultural traits, as in that framework such choices can have large effects on the overall cultural evolution (for instance selecting for prestige, conforming to majority choices, etc.).
 For CAT, instead, the main question is how the interaction of psychological and ecological factors leads to cultural attractors, an interaction that can explain the overall stability of some representations in the face of important micro-level transformations.